citp/privacy-policy-historical/s/sc/scr/scripturetyper.com.md

 ## 3\.
 Email Communications

-Scripture Typer makes use of email to contact members in certain situations.
+BibleMemory.com makes use of email to contact members in certain situations.
 Members may opt out of any or all forms of email communication from the User Profile page.

 1\.
 Weekly or Daily Review
 2\.
 Important Account or Web Site Updates